Thunder Bay—Superior North (provincial electoral district)

 Thunder Bay—Superior North is a provincial electoral district in Ontario, Canada, that has been represented in the Legislative Assembly of Ontario since 1999.

 The district is in the northwestern part of the province of Ontario.

-It consists of the eastern part of the Territorial District of Thunder Bay including the northern part of the city of Thunder Bay, Ontario.
+It consists of the eastern part of the Territorial District of Thunder Bay including the northern part of the city of Thunder Bay.

 The current Member of Provincial Parliament for this riding is Lise Vaugeois from the Ontario New Democratic Party.